 United Kingdom, 2003

 Until 2003 the United Kingdom had never finished last and had always scored points in the Eurovision Song Contest.
 Then Jemini hit the stage and failed to hit any of their notes.
 Blame was placed on issues with the monitors and European opposition to the Iraq war.
-We don’t know how good Jemini’s public diplomacy skills are, but as professional singers they should have been able to overcome the technical problems.
+I don’t know how good Jemini’s public diplomacy skills are, but as professional singers they should have been able to overcome the technical problems.
 The tragedy is, “Cry Baby” is a fun archetypal Eurovision entry that deserved better than its fate.
 (Not too much better, though.
-We’re not crazy.)
+I’m not crazy.)